jeetv/GMVD_dataset/README.md

 ```
 ## License and Important Note
 This dataset is for educational and non-commercial research purpose only.
 GMVD Dataset is licensed under a [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)
+As a courtesy towards Take-Two Interactive and Rockstar Games, please purchase Grand Theft Auto V, if you use the data.

 ## Citation
 ```